blockapps/charity-raffle/README.md

 Read the [documentation](https://developers.blockapps.net/advanced/launch-dapp/) for more information on creating dApps using [BlockApps STRATO](http://blockapps.net/blockapps-strato-blockchain-application-development/).

 ## Pre-requisites
-You will need the an instance of STRATO.
-Follow the instructions in the [STRATO getting started guide](https://github.com/blockapps/strato-getting-started) to install a local instance.
+A running STRATO multinode network is required to deploy and run this application.
+Follow the instructions in the [STRATO getting started guide](https://github.com/blockapps/strato-getting-started) to setup a multi-node network.
+Additional instructions can be found on our [Developer Portal](https://developers.blockapps.net/advanced/multi-node/).

 ## Building
 The STRATO platform expects a zip archive with the following structure: